seifhassine/REasy/readme.md

 ## Features

 - **UVAR File Editing:**
-  Open and modify (carefully) UVAR files including header fields and variables.
+  View and fully modify UVAR files.
+Hashing and mapping are taken care of automatically.

 - **Flexible Variable Management:**
   Add new variables with automatic naming that preserves numeric formatting (e.g. "Location47_031" followed by "Location47_032").
   This allows you to add new flags to RE4R for example (which was not possible with existing tools).
+  Deletion of variables is also supported.

 - **Search Functionality:**
   Search all files across directories for: